mozillauwu/githubuserrank/README.md

 ### How to use it

 - Goto [app](https://mozillauwu.github.io/githubuserrank/)
-- Copy pase new line seperated github usernames list.
+- Copy and paste new line seperated github usernames list.
 - Click on `Run` button and wait until it completes.

 ### Contribution guide